William-Blackie/extractive_Skip-Thought_summariser/README.md

 Note that summation will take some time depending article length and a higher compression rate, having a recent CPU will help but this project will benefit greatly from being properly deployed.

 ## Training
+Refactor the setup.py script to the correct directory to your WikiExtractor output and run, this will create 250MB corpus files and a dictionary from them, after which the current  corpus will be used for training.
+The Uni-Skip vectors have been trained for two weeks similar to the ones used in the original research implementation but using a non-fiction corpus.

 ### WikiExtractor
+WikiExtractor can be found here which includes details for usage.
+[Github](https://github.com/attardi/wikiextractor)

 ### VectorExpansion
+In vectorExpansion.py set the path variable to your chosen FastText vectors which will load the FastText vectors into your embeddings, vastly increasing the accuracy of summation.
 ## Authors

 * **William Blackie** - [Github](https://github.com/William-Blackie) - Email: contact@williamblackie.com